The way of an eagle in the air; the way of a serpent upon a rock; the way of a ship in the midst of the sea; and the way

-Since Agur described all four things in our proverb as wonderful and beyond knowing (Pr 30:18), there is no need or reason to condemn the fourth thing - winning a maid.
-Every married man is thankful he could win his maid for marriage!
-And most married couples fondly remember the passionate pleasure of early love and early sex!
+Since Agur described all four things in this proverb as wonderful and beyond knowing (Pr 30:18), there is no need or reason to condemn the fourth thing – winning a maid.
+Every married man is thankful he could win his maid for marriage.
+And most married couples fondly remember the passionate pleasure of early love and early sex.

 It has been said, if guys were as content with being friends as girls can be, Adam and Eve would still be the only two people on earth, platonically holding hands and admiring the cute little animals outside Eden.
 Thank you, Lord, for the beauty and glory of romance.
 Thank you for love, marriage, and sex.
 Thank you for the wise design of the fourth thing.

-The "chemistry" that occurs between a man and a maid is glorious.
+The “chemistry” that occurs between a man and a maid is glorious.
 The emotional and sexual reaction is wonderful.
-The love and lovemaking described by Solomon in his Song is beautiful and passionate poetry, and a good manual for couples.
+The love and lovemaking described by Solomon in his Song are beautiful and passionate poetry and a good manual for couples.
 Romance is the basis for initiating most marriages, and it is a practice all marriages should continue to use.

 There are lessons in this fourth thing.
 First, every husband should continue to win his wife as in the beginning.
 God required a year dedicated to the task (Deut 24:5).
 If a marriage is romantically cool, it is the husband’s fault.
 Any man can win most any woman, for that is the fourth wonder.
 If a boring husband were single again, he would not need lessons on wining and dining maids.
 Therefore, the Lord expects men to continue to win their wives (Pr 5:19; Eccl 9:9; I Cor 7:2-5; Eph 5:25-29; Col 3:19).